 **Note that this is a self-sustaining program and waivers may not be used to cover tuition and fees of this program (other than certain statutory waivers; see information below).
 Please consult with program staff if you have questions.

-You may also directly contact the Environmental Geology Online Program Faculty Director, Dr. J. Cory Pettijohn, jcpettij@illinois.edu, for additional information regarding the certificate program or complete the form below to request more information.
+You may also directly contact the Environmental Geology Online Program faculty director, Dr. J. Cory Pettijohn, jcpettij@illinois.edu, for additional information regarding the certificate program or complete the form below to request more information.

 Certificate application deadlines are:

 Admitted students typically have prior work experience in a wide range of geological or related positions.
+It is recommended that all application materials and letters of support be submitted by the deadline date.

 Please make sure to include all relevant work experience.
 Even if you don’t have a career in a geology or related field, include any volunteer work or related roles that you have held that would help us understand you as a person and what makes you a good fit for the program.